cresset-template/cresset/README.md

 ## Makefile Instructions
 The Makefile contains shortcuts for common docker compose commands.
 Please read the Makefile to see the exact commands.

 1. `make build` builds the Docker image from the Dockerfile regardless of whether the image already exists.
 This will reinstall packages to the updated requirements files, and then recreate the container.
 2. `make up` creates a fresh container from the image, undoing any changes to the container made by the user.
 Allows changing container settings as network ports, mounted volumes, shared memory configurations, etc.
 Recommended method for using this project.
 3. `make exec` enters the interactive terminal of the container created by `make build` and `make up`.
 4. `make down` stops Compose containers and deletes networks.
 Necessary for service teardown.
 5. `make start` restarts a stopped container without recreating it.
 Similar to `make up` but does not delete the current container.
-Not recommended unless data saved in container is absolutely necessary.
+Not recommended unless data saved in container are absolutely necessary.
 6. `make ls` shows all Docker Compose services, both active and inactive.
 7. `make run` is used for debugging.
 If a service fails to start, use it to find the error.

 ### Tips